-The new State Pension from April 2016 also includes the ‘triple lock’ guarantee, which promises to pay the higher of the increase in average earnings, Consumer Prices Index (CPI) or 2.5% (this is expected to be in place until at least the end of Parliament in 2020).
+The new State Pension from April 2016 also includes the ‘triple lock’ guarantee, which promises to pay the higher of the increase in average earnings, Consumer Prices Index (CPI) or 2.5%.
 The Government has said that the new State Pension will provide an improved overall benefit for most people, although most NAPS members qualifying for the New State Pension from 6 April 2016 onwards will find their State Pension will be the same amount as the Old State Pension, as the Scheme was contracted out of SERPS/S2P.

 - You can visit our Videos page to watch Ian Heath, BA Pensioner and Trustee Director, explain how this change affects him.